rlgnak/Selectorlyzer.Analyzers/README.md

 }
 ```

-The following will raise a error if the function `Console.WriteLine` is invoked.
+The following will raise an error diagnostic if the function `Console.WriteLine` is invoked.
 ```json
 {
     "selector": "InvocationExpression[Expression='Console.WriteLine']",